MMJG-Team/primevue-helper/README.md

 ![alt text](./docs_assets/image-6.png)

-and you can click on the `open official website` option in contextmenu to open the official website of primevue.
+if you want to know more information about components, you can also click on the `open official website` option in contextmenu to open the official website of primevue.

 ![alt text](./docs_assets/image-7.png)